 The State of Washington has one of the most aggressive and restrictive habitual traffic offender laws in the nation.
 Designed to keep drivers off the road who have poor driving records, it’s effect is to totally prevent one found to be in HTO status from being able to drive, for any purpose, for a minimum of (four) years and up to seven (7).
 Frustratingly, many people are put into HTO by the Washington Department of Licensing in circumstances where it could have been completely avoided had proper action been taken to begin with.
-If you feel that you are endanger of being designated an HTO or have criminal traffic charges pending, the conviction for which cold make you an habitual traffic offender, contact a lawyer immediately.
-The HTO lawyers at Milios Defense will help you avoid convictions that could lead to HTO status, represent you at hearings with the DOL designed to suspend your license or help you get your licensing reinstated early.
+If you feel that you are endanger of being designated an HTO or have criminal traffic charges pending, the conviction for which could make you a habitual traffic offender, contact a lawyer immediately.
+The HTO lawyers at Milios Defense will help you avoid convictions that could lead to HTO status, represent you at hearings with the DOL designed to suspend your license or help you get your license reinstated early.

 Definition of a Habitual Traffic Offender